Most of us start our freelance or agency journey, typically the same.

 Maybe, it’s location-based.

-Let’s say you only want to work with local businesses in Boston your focus would be mid-sized companies with 50 to 500 employees based in Boston.
+Let’s say you only want to work with local businesses in Toronto your focus would be mid-sized companies with 50 to 500 employees based in Toronto.

 Or maybe, it’s technology-based.